abraunegg/onedrive/docs/usage.md

-# Configuration and Usage of the OneDrive Free Client
+# Using the OneDrive Client for Linux
 ## Application Version
 Before reading this document, please ensure you are running application version [![Version](https://img.shields.io/github/v/release/abraunegg/onedrive)](https://github.com/abraunegg/onedrive/releases) or greater.
 Use `onedrive --version` to determine what application version you are using and upgrade your client if required.

 ## Table of Contents
 MUST REDO

-## Using the client
+## Important Notes
 ### Upgrading from 'skilion' client
 The 'skilion' version contains a significant number of defects in how the local sync state is managed.
-When upgrading from the 'skilion' version to this version, it is advisable to stop any service / onedrive process from running and then remove any `items.sqlite3` file from your configuration directory (`~/.config/onedrive/`) as this will force the creation of a new local cache file.
+When upgrading from the 'skilion' client to this client, it is advisable to stop any service / onedrive process from running.
+Once all 'onedrive' services are stopped, ensure any old client binaries are removed from your system.

 Additionally, if you are using a 'config' file within your configuration directory (`~/.config/onedrive/`), please ensure that you update the `skip_file = ` option as per below:

-**Invalid configuration:**
+**Invalid 'skilion' configuration:**
 ```text
 skip_file = ".*|~*"
 ```